 Limited Collaboration

 Remote collaboration is not supported in-built.
-In order to communicate with other team members, the tester may have to export data and results through some other tool or interface, which would delay communication and feedback loops.
+To communicate with other team members, the tester may have to export data and results through some other tool or interface, which would delay communication and feedback loops.

 Hardware and Maintenance Overhead

-The required hardware and software need hard maintenance because organizations constantly update, patch, and then eventually replace hardware over a period of time.
+The required hardware and software need hard maintenance because organizations constantly update, patch, and then eventually replace hardware over some time.
 So, this requires continuous time and resources.

 Limited Testing Environments